 Hong Kong votes for legislature with only loyalists approved

-Hong Kong Chief Executive Carrie Lam poses as she casts her ballot at a polling station for the Legislative election in Hong Kong, Sunday, Dec.
+Election workers count votes at a polling station for legislative election in Hong Kong Sunday, Dec.
 19, 2021.
-Hong Kong was voting Sunday in the first election since Beijing amended the laws that reduced the number of directly elected lawmakers and vetted candidates to ensure that only those loyal to China can run.
+Hong Kong was voting Sunday in the first election since Beijing amended the laws to reduce the number of directly elected lawmakers and vet candidates to ensure that only those loyal to China can run.
 (AP Photo/Kin Cheung)

 Share: